Skip to main content

 How to configure

-Define an exception scenario
+Define a custom exception scenario

 1. Go to ⚙️ Configuration > Profiles > Edit > Exceptions tab